wayfair/psVaultUtils/README.md

 Before you can run most commands, you need to set some global variables:

 ```
-$cred = Get-Credential
+PS> $cred = Get-Credential

-Set-VaultSessionVariable -VaultURL https://hvault.devcorp.wayfair.com -Credential $cred -LoginMethod LDAP
+PS> Set-VaultSessionVariable -VaultURL https://hvault.devcorp.wayfair.com -Credential $cred -LoginMethod LDAP
 ```

-You can see all of the variables that get set when you execute this command by running:
+You can see all of the Vault-specific variables that are set by executing:

 ```
-Get-VaultSessionVariable
+PS> Get-VaultSessionVariable

 Name                           Value
 ----                           -----